Darolutamide – Uses, Dosage, Side Effects, Interaction

 Mechanism of Action

 The actions of androgens on androgen receptors (AR) potentiate the growth and survival of prostate cancer cells.
 Darolutamide competitively inhibits androgens from binding to their receptors, inhibiting AR nuclear translocation, as well as AR-mediated transcription.
-The end result of these processes is a decrease in prostate cancer cell proliferation and tumor size.
+The end result of these processes is a decrease in prostate cancer cell proliferation and size.
 Its main metabolite, keto-darolutamide, shows similar pharmacological activity to the parent drug, darolutamide.
 Darolutamide has been found to bind more tightly to the AR receptor than [apalutamide] and [enzalutamide], which are other androgen receptor antagonists.
 Darolutamide can act as a progesterone receptor (PR) antagonist in the laboratory setting with approximately 1% activity when compared to its actions at the androgen receptor.
-The clinical relevance is not known at this time.
+The relevance is not known at this time.

 Indications